Many bounded versions of undecidable problems are NP-hard: Bounding

 \section{Bounding}

-In this section, we present a definition of a bounded version of a language (\cref{ssec:definition}), and a method to leverage the reduction from unbounded problems to their corresponding bounded problems (\cref{ssec:leveraging}).
+In this section, we present a definition of a bounded version of a language (\cref{ssec:definition}), and a method to leverage the reduction from unbounded problems to their corresponding bounded versions (\cref{ssec:leveraging}).
 For a short introduction to computational complexity, we refer the reader to \cref{app:comput}.
+To the best of our knowledge, no prior work introduces or studies bounded versions of problems from a general systematic perspective.